xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 and grows when either scale separation or naturalness cost become large relative to their reference bands.

 Singular configurations arise when the basic observables cease to be meaningful.
-We define a singular set:
+We define a singular set

 ```txt
 S_sing  =  {